Jerry Lee Miller Obituary (2022) Kearney Hub

 KEARNEY - Jerry Lee Miller, 80, of Kearney died Thursday, Jan.
 6, 2022, surrounded by his wife, Rosemary, and his Triple A Girls from a six-year battle with Alzheimer's.

-Memorial services will be 11 a.m.
-Monday at First Lutheran Church in Kearney with the Revs.
+Memorial services will be at 11a.m.
+Monday at First Lutheran Church in Kearney with the Rev's.
 Dr. Michelle Holley Carlson and Dr. Rick Carlson officiating.
-The service will be livestreamed through the church website or on the First Lutheran Church Facebook page.
+The service will also be live streamed through the church website or on the First Lutheran Church Facebook page.

 Inurnment will be at a later date.

-The family will receive friends 4-6 p.m.
+The family will receive friends from 4-6 p.m.
 Sunday at O'Brien Straatmann Redinger Funeral Home.
-Those attending are encouraged to wear a mask.
+Those attending are encouraged to wear a masks.